concord-consortium/sensaurus-original/README.md

 ## Compiling the code

-1. Go to Arduino IDE preferences and set the `Sketchbook location` to the `sensaur-arduino` folder.
+1. Go to Arduino IDE preferences and set the `Sketchbook location` to the `sensaurus` folder.
 This allows the IDE to find the required libraries.
 2. (Restart Arduino IDE?)
 3. Press Ctrl-R (or Command-R) to compile.
 It may take a little while given the various library dependencies.